kilarinikhil/StreetViewTextRecognition/README.md

 # StreetViewTextRecognition
-Contains a complete Guide for text recognition in a street view
+contains a complete Guide for text recognition in a street view